 Earning a Master’s Degree in Data Science in Indiana

-As of March of 2016, there is only one master’s program in data science in Indiana, located in Bloomington.
-However, a growing number of professionals are pursuing their degree through accredited online programs, allowing them to complete their coursework in a more flexible format, and at a school anywhere in the U.S.
+Like most states, Indiana has a growing number of data science master’s degree programs available.
+However, more and more professionals are pursuing their degree through accredited online programs, allowing them to complete their coursework in a more flexible format, and at a school anywhere in the U.S.

 Through these programs, which consist of self-paced coursework, live classes, and an immersion experience, students can earn one of the following degrees:

 - Master of Information and Data Science (MIDS)